testdrivenio/csrf-example/draft.md

 ![random key](img/invalid.PNG)

+Add a hidden field with some random value, this results in a invalid token authentication.
 We have successfully prevented the CSRF attack.
 When you submit the original form, it works because the CSRF Token is automatically populated in a hidden field.

 ![token](img/token.PNG)